yildiz-online/module-scripting/README.md

 Replace LATEST by the version to use.

 ## Contact
-Owner of this repository: Grégory Van den Borre
+Owner of this repository: Grï¿½gory Van den Borre